HanOostdijk/matlab_publish_latex/README.md

  * determine the documentclass and layout of the document
  * show MATLAB code (and also listings of mfiles) in a nice layout
  * specify hyperref options that determine the pdf attributes
- * determine how the header of the document is presented (titel, author, list of figures and listings)
+ * determine how the header of the document is presented (titel, author, contents, list of figures and listings)
  * include captions and references

 For converting the tex-file to a pdf-file I use TeXworks (a component of MiKTeX)